-MSF responds to reports on Gilead pricing for hepatitis C drug sofosbuvir in developing countries
+MSF response to reports on Gilead pricing for hepatitis C drug sofosbuvir:

 “The price Gilead says it will charge for sofosbuvir in poor countries is still far too high for people to afford.
 When you’re starting from such an exorbitant price in the US, the price Gilead will offer poor countries may seem like a good discount, but studies show it’s very cheap to produce this drug, at around $68 to $136 per 12 week treatment course.